archway-network/cw721-updatable/packages/cw721-updatable/README.md

 `RevokeAll{operator}` - Revoke a previous `ApproveAll` permission granted to the given `operator`.

+`UpdateMetadata{token_id, extension}` - Update metadata `extension` for a token by its `token_id`.
+While the message type is included, implementation is left to the developer.

 ### Queries

 `OwnerOf{token_id, include_expired}` - Returns the owner of the given token,